Things to Do at Caudan Waterfront

 Things to Do Nearby

-UNESCO World Heritage Site marking the location where indentured laborers first arrived in Mauritius
+UNESCO World Heritage site marking where indentured laborers first arrived - small but historically significant with decent interpretive displays